 Villa Park Horse Property

-Villa is a horse friendly community with horse trails located throughout Villa Park.
+Villa Park is a horse friendly community with horse trails located throughout the city.
 Horses and all equine animals are permitted for recreational purposes on any lots greater than 10,000 square feet of land area.
 The number of equine that can be kept per property is as follows:

 - 10,000—14,000 square feet – 2 horses